Part Two: The Traditions

 Upaya's food practices address a specific challenge: how do caregivers sustain themselves while attending to others' suffering?
 The answer integrates traditional Zen meal practice with contemporary understanding of compassion fatigue and vicarious trauma.
 Meals at Upaya follow Zen formality: oryoki bowls, silent eating, mindful attention.
 But the teaching emphasises nourishment for those who serve.13

-Halifax teaches that caregivers often neglect their own eating, skipping meals during long hospital shifts, eating unconsciously while exhausted.
-Upaya's practice counters this: three contemplative meals daily, eaten in community, creating space for caregivers to receive nourishment before returning to service.
-The meal becomes pause, reset, reminder that you cannot pour from empty cup.
-This teaching addresses what Buddhist traditions have always known: compassionate action requires sustainable practice.
+Halifax teaches that caregivers often neglect their own eating, skipping meals during long hospital shifts, eating unconsciously while exhausted : the sympathetic nervous system activated by clinical stress making regulated digestion nearly impossible.
+Upaya's practice counters this: three contemplative meals daily, eaten in community where nervous systems co-regulate, creating space for caregivers to receive nourishment before returning to service.
+The meal becomes pause, reset, reminder that you cannot pour from an empty cup.
+This teaching addresses what Buddhist traditions have always known: compassionate action requires sustainable somatic practice.

 Jan Chozen Bays: Mindful Eating Meets Clinical Medicine